 The Wind Rises really captivated me with its non-magical story about Jiro Horikoshi, a young boy who dreamed of becoming an aeronautical engineer after realizing that his eyesight would prevent him from becoming a pilot and being encouraged by Caproni in a dream.

-This movie is set during the years after World War I and up into World War II.
+The Wind Rises is set during the years after World War I and up into World War II.
 Jiro, on his way to university, is traveling via train when the Great Kanto Earthquake of 1923 strikes.
-There he meets a young girl named Naoko and her maid and provides aid when the maid has broken her leg.
+There he meets a young girl named Naoko and her maid.
+Jiro quickly provides aid when the maid has broken her leg.
 After providing aid, Jiro quickly leaves without giving the two his name.

-In 1927, Jiro and his friend Kiro Honjo graduate together and move on to a job together at Mitsubishi and are assigned to design a fighter plane, known as The Falcon, for the Imperial Army.
+In 1927, Jiro and his friend Kiro Honjo graduate together and move on to a job together at Mitsubishi.
+They are assigned to design a fighter plane, known as The Falcon, for the Imperial Army.
 After the testing for this plane fails, the two are sent to Germany to do technical research on German fighter planes.

 In 1932, Jiro gets promoted to chief designer for a fighter plane to compete again for their plane to have a spot with the Imperial Army.
 After failing again, Jiro takes a summer vacation and meets Naoko again.
 The two become engaged and eventually, are married.

 Naoko becomes a serious inspiration for Jiro, even though she is very ill with tuberculosis, encouraging him to work hard and telling him he will be successful.